folio-org/raml-module-builder/README.md

  - See additional options in the likeIndex section above
 11. `customSnippetPath` - a relative path to a file with custom sql commands for this specific table
 12. `deleteFields` / `addFields` - delete (or add with a default value), a field at the specified path for all json entries in the table
-13. `populateJsonWithId` - when the id is auto generated, and the id must be stored in the json as well
+13. `populateJsonWithId` - No longer supported.
+The primary key is always copied into jsonb->'id' on each insert and update.
 14. `fullTextIndex` - create a full text index using teh tsvector features of postgres.
 These do their
  - own normalizing, so there is no need to use `caseSensitive` or `removeAccents`.
 The `tOps`
  - is optional (like for all indexes), and defaults to ADDing the index. `whereClause` and